timota/esphome-devices/README.md

 ## Usage

-1. Update `secrets.yaml` with Wi-Fi/API/OTA credentials.
-2. Compile: `esphome run stairs.yaml`.
+1. If using the package remotely, add the `packages:` snippet above and override the sensitive substitutions.
+For local testing, edit `stairs-ctrl/stairs.yaml` (which already injects secrets) and run `esphome run stairs-ctrl/stairs.yaml`.
-3. In Home Assistant (or ESPHome Dashboard) toggle the effect you want, adjust Per-LED Time / Fade Steps / Threshold until the gait fits your stairs, and enable “Subtle Wobble” if you want the continuous hue drift.
+2. Toggle between the four effects in HA, adjust Per-LED Time / Fade Steps / Threshold until the pacing fits, and enable “Subtle Wobble” for the hue drift overlay.
-4. Use the relay switch if you need to hard-power-cycle the LED PSU before OTA flashing.
+3. The relay switch still hard-powers the LED PSU whenever the light entity turns off.

 ## Notes